Program FAQsWhat is the origin of the name Echo?

 No. Echo formation includes communal formation through life in an intentional faith community.
 Sharing life and living space with other program participants provides not only a community of peers and a prayer community, but also a support network of people who share in—and therefore understand—catechetical ministry.

-No. The professional-ministerial formation component of Echo must be done at placements identified by the Echo partner diocese.
+No. The Service to the Church component of Echo must be done at placements identified by the Echo partner diocese.
 Other ministry placements cannot count as the “service” component of Echo.